 Reading slides in business presenting may have been acceptable two or three decades ago but the world has changed.
 People want more, much more from a presenter.

 In business presenting, we are paid for our knowledge, expertise, skill and credibility.
-You can be certain that your audience want to see that each time you speak.
+You can be certain that your audience want to experience that each time you speak.

 On its own however, it’s not enough.